-Current or recent supervision includes iconographic studies (such as the cult of the Magdalen in the pre-Alps, the Sybils in Flemish art, that of Bacchus and other mythological figures during the Renaissance), trecento studies (throughout Italy), aspects of patronage (in the diocese of Grosseto), and Venetian art (such as its visual culture following the Catholic Reformation, family portraits in the sixteenth century, puppetry in the early modern period, and the business of art under Napoleon).
+Current or recent PhD/M.Phil supervision includes iconographic studies such as the Labours of the Month, the cult of the Magdalen in the pre-Alps, the Sybils in Flemish art, the interest in Bacchus and other mythological figures during the Renaissance; Duecento and Trecento studies (throughout Italy); aspects of patronage (in the diocese of Grosseto); and Venetian topics such as the transport of large paintings and material considerations, Venice's visual culture following the Catholic Reform, sculptural portraits from the 14th to the 16th century, marionettes from the middle ages to the 18th century, and the business of art under Napoleon.
+See Student Research.

 - A Wider Trecento.
 Studies in 13th- and 14th- Century European Art Presented to Julian Gardner, edited with Robert Gibbs (Brill, 2012): includes ‘Some Pilgrimage Sources for Altichiero’, pp. 190-199.

 - 'The Serenissima's Largesse to Paduans in the Early Fifteenth Century', in L'iconografia della solidarieta, eds M. G. Muzzarelli and M. Carboni (Marsilio, 2012) pp. 59-66.

 - 'The Arts in Florence after the Black Death’ in Florence, ed.
 Francis Ames-Lewis (Cambridge, 2012) pp. 70-118.

 - '"Master" Plans of Devotion or Daily Pragmatism?
 The Dedication and Use of Chapels and Conventual Spaces by the Friars and the Laity at the Santo 1263-1310', Il Santo, LI (2011) pp. 1-20.